Immigrant Info / Santa Clara County

 - 8/30/19 SCC Supervisor Dave Cortese’s resolution to declare a climate emergency was unanimously approved with Supervisor Cindy Chavez absent.
 The declaration acknowledges that global climate change is “caused by human activities” that have resulted in a climate emergency that impacts the well-being health and safety of SCC residents.
 It demands immediate action to address the causes and effects of global warming, but does not yet include any actionable items for either local residents or government officials. to halt, reverse, mitigate, and prepare for the consequences of the climate emergency and to restore the climate for future generations.
 The county now joins a handful of Bay Area cities that have declared a climate emergency, including San Francisco, Oakland, Berkeley, Cupertino and Santa Cruz,

-- IMMIGRANT - Bridging Borders In Silicon Valley Summit On Immigrant Needs And Contributions
+- IMMIGRANTS - Bridging Borders In Silicon Valley Summit On Immigrant Needs And Contributions

 - The findings, results, and conclusions in this final report are the product of the hundreds of participants from state, county, and local governments, from educational institutions and schools, from non-profit agencies and religious institutions, from unions and community organizations, from business owners and ethnic chambers of commerce, and from immigrants and US-born citizens.
 Published In 2001 by the Santa Clara County Office of Human Relations, Key Words: SCC, Research